EDUCATION TRACK

 Yes, if the classes meet the criteria for this program.

 Yes.
-While there is not a maximum of children, it is up to the applicant to provide a career plan showing how completion of her degree program will lead to reaching a sustainable wage for her family size.
-Children have to be between the ages of one year old and up to a senior in high school, and must be eligible to live in Tarrant County.
+While there is not a maximum number of children, it is up to the applicant to provide a career plan showing how completion of her degree program will lead to reaching a sustainable wage for her family size.
+Children must be between the ages of one year old and up to a senior in high school, and you must have legal custody of your children and your children must be eligible to live in Tarrant County.
 For more information on living wage per family size in Tarrant County, click here.

 Yes.
 It is up to the applicant to provide a career plan showing how completion of her degree program will lead to reaching a sustainable wage for her family size.
-Children must be between the ages of one year old and up to a senior in high school, and must be eligible to live in Tarrant County.
+Children must be between the ages of one year old and up to a senior in high school, and you must have legal custody of your children and your children must be eligible to live in Tarrant County.
 For more information on living wage per family size in Tarrant County, click here.

 If you currently live in one of the following counties, you can be considered for admissions into our Program: